-EMI School Program website details required courses for individuals or organizations to be considered NIMS compliant as well as additional recommended courses for independent study and a 4-day, no cost, course for school district teams on the EMI campus in Emmitsburg, Maryland.
-Additionally the
+For K-12 EMI School Program website details required courses for individuals or organizations to be considered NIMS compliant as well as additional recommended courses for independent study.

 Preparing Your Institution for a Catastrophic Event:: Preparing for a potential terrorism incident is the same as preparing for an earthquake, fire, flood and other major crisis or disasters.
 Hurricane Katrina Lessons Learned information from the Federal Deposit Insurance Corporation is intended to provide school districts and site administrators with general guidelines regarding what measures can be taken to prepare for an emergency or disaster, including an incident related to terrorism.

 The California Community College Chancellor's Office: The Chancellor’s Office is dedicated in keeping districts, campuses, staff and students safe.
 The Chancellor’s Office, in consultation with the Office of Emergency Services, developed emergency preparedness standards and guidelines to assist districts and campuses in the event of a natural disaster, hazardous conditions, or terrorist activity.
 This page has links and resources that should assist districts in locating information for preparing an emergency preparedness plan.